 - An SRI policy, which describes the objectives, means used and main features of our research methodology. - An engagement policy, which describes our processes of dialogue with companies; its purpose is to raise their awareness of good corporate social responsibility (CSR) practices, in order to encourage them to undertake a process of improvement, particularly with regards to the international target of limiting global warming to 2°C. - A voting policy, which describes the principles of corporate governance that govern our analysis of resolutions submitted to shareholder meetings.
 Exercising voting rights is an essential component of our responsible investment policy.
 Our goal is to exercise 100% of the voting rights attached to shares held in our SRI portfolios. - A position on controversial weapons.
-The Group implements on its own behalf and for the funds that it manages actively, the principles enshrined in international conventions on the prohibition of antipersonnel mines, cluster bombs and chemical weapons. - An exclusion policy for investments in companies using thermal coal
+The Group implements on its own behalf and for the funds that it manages actively, the principles enshrined in international conventions on the prohibition of antipersonnel mines, cluster bombs and chemical weapons. - An Investment policy: full exclusion of thermal coal by 2030.
+OFI Asset Management wishes to contribute to efforts to limit global warming to less than 2°C by 2100, as per the Paris Agreement, and thus achieve GHG neutrality by 2050; it has therefore made a commitment to discontinue coal funding altogether by 2030 at the latest, across all asset classes and all regions. - Investment policy: oil an gaz.
+OFI Asset Management wishes to gradually scale back its investments in unconventional gas and oil extraction companies and is aiming for full exclusion of the oil industry by 2050.